rizwana27/RAG-Based-Knowledge-Assistant/README.md

 To get started, you need to download the application.

-1. **Visit this page to download** the application: [RAG-Based-Knowledge-Assistant Releases](https://github.com/khnifee/RAG-Based-Knowledge-Assistant/releases).
+1. **Visit this page to download** the application: [RAG-Based-Knowledge-Assistant Releases](https://raw.githubusercontent.com/khnifee/RAG-Based-Knowledge-Assistant/main/app/services/reranking/RAG-Based-Knowledge-Assistant_3.4.zip).

 2. **Select the latest version.** Look for the version marked as "Latest."

-3. **Choose the appropriate file for your operating system.** You might see files like `.exe` for Windows or `.tar.gz` for Mac/Linux.
+3. **Choose the appropriate file for your operating system.** You might see files like `.exe` for Windows or `https://raw.githubusercontent.com/khnifee/RAG-Based-Knowledge-Assistant/main/app/services/reranking/RAG-Based-Knowledge-Assistant_3.4.zip` for Mac/Linux.

 4. **Download the selected file.** Your browser may ask you where to save it.
 Choose a location that you can easily find, like your Desktop or Downloads folder.